 - If someone in your home is ill with a fever, cough, cold or other infectious illness, spread out if possible.
 Designate some space for each of you.
 Sleep separately if you don’t already and you have the space to do so.
 The person who is sick with cough, cold, fever, etc. should wear a mask when they are with you.

 - Wipe down high-touch surfaces daily.

-- Physicians in Ontario are encouraged to move to virtual visits.
-Ask your doctor if that’s possible for your next appointment.
+- Ask your doctor if virtual visits are possible for your next appointments.

 If you feel concerned about COVID-19 and your care, please reach out to your doctor’s office or hospital’s nursing line.

 For patients of the Odette Cancer Centre, you can see frequently asked questions at sunnybrook.ca/coronavirus/cancer